dislovemartin/SolnAI-agents/~voiceflow-dialog-api-integration~/README.md

 ## Frontend Integration

-The `VoiceflowFrontendComponent.tsx` demonstrates how Voiceflow traces from the Dialog API are integrated with the Live Agent Studio frontend.
+The `VoiceflowFrontendComponent.tsx` demonstrates how Voiceflow traces from the Dialog API are integrated with the autogen_studio frontend.
 This component serves as an example of creating custom frontend components to display rich responses from your agent using the `data` field of the AI response instead of raw text output.

 ### Key Features
 - Handles various Voiceflow trace types (text, choice, knowledgeBase)